Learning how to get a baby to sleep is one of the biggest hurdles that new parents have to overcome and often, there's no one 'right way'.

-Chireal Shallow, of Naturally Nurturing sleep clinic, says: ‘To help your baby feel secure, recreate the conditions of the womb.
-Swaddle him, just like he was snug inside you, and make sure his Moses basket is cosy.
-If he’s warm and sleepy in your arms, being moved to a cool mattress can be a shock.’
+Chireal Shallow, of Naturally Nurturing sleep clinic, says, “To help your baby feel secure, recreate the conditions of the womb.
+Swaddle them, just like they were snug inside you, and make sure their Moses basket is cosy.
+If they’re warm and sleepy in your arms, being moved to a cool mattress can be a shock.

-‘To settle him, put a hand on his chest, lean down and put your cheek next to his, then make a ‘shh, shh’ sound.
-When he stops crying, stop all of these.
-He’ll learn you’re there for him when he’s upset, but that he can go to sleep on his own when he’s calm.’
+“To settle them, put a hand on their chest, lean down and put your cheek next to them, then make a ‘shh, shh’ sound.
+When they stops crying, stop all of these.
+They’ll learn you’re there for them when they’re upset, but that they can go to sleep on their own when they’re calm.”

 By now your baby’s tummy is big enough to enable them to sleep for around 11 hours at night without waking to feed.
 If they’re still waking frequently for food, it’s time to re-think your feeding patterns.
 It may also be that your baby can’t settle themselves, and needs your help to doze off again.

 Your baby’s old enough now for you to be able to introduce sleep training to get them into better habits.
 The aim is to teach them how to get back to sleep on their own.
 Methods include gradual withdrawal (slowly moving further away in the room as they drift off to sleep) and ‘controlled crying (leaving them for gradually increased periods of time before going in to reassure them).